cameronepstein/CV2018/README.md

 ## Projects

-Most of my recent projects are set to private, but here's some of my code from when I first got going....
+Most of my recent projects are set to private.
+If you'd like to have a look please feel free to send me a message.
+For the time being, here's some of my code from when I first got going....

  [Asteroids](https://github.com/mbutlerw/arcade_games)